vernisaz/simtotp/README.md

    {"path":"/totp",
    "translated": "./../simtotp/html"}
 ```
-Obviously that CGI Rust app can be in the same directory, where the rest of web resouces.
+Obviously that CGI Rust app can be in the same directory, where the rest of web resources.
 It should be
 reflecting in *mapping* though.

 The program needs to know *HOME* directory to successfully function.
 It gets obtained automatically at
 the first run when the program invoked from a terminal.
 It doesn't matter how the program executed in the case.

 If _.home_ file wasn't created for some reason.
 You can create it manually with a string with full HOME directory path.
-The file has to be in the same directory as *simtotp* executabe;
+The file has to be in the same directory as *simtotp* executable;

+## packaging
+There is the _package_ **RustBee** script goal to convenient package the application.
+You sill may need to edit _env.conf_
+after unzipping the package to avoid port conflict.

 ## References
 1. [hmac description](https://en.wikipedia.org/wiki/HMAC)